Binder

 If you upload all of the files of a shapefile together as shown above, HydroShare automatically recognizes the files as a shapefile and auto-aggregates the files into a geographic feature aggregation for you.
 So, you then just need to get the aggregation that was created if you want to further operate on it - e.g., to modify the aggregation-level metadata.

-Metadata for a geographic feature aggregation includes a title, subject keywords, extended key-value pairs, temporal coverage, spatial coverage, geometry information, spatial reference, and field information.
+Metadata for a geographic feature aggregation includes a title, subject keywords, extended key-value pairs, temporal coverage, spatial coverage, geometry information, spatial reference, and attribute field information.
 When HydroShare creates the aggregation on the shapefile, the spatial coverage, geometry information, spatial reference, and attribute field information metadata will be automatically set for you.
 You can then set all of the other metadata elements as shown above for the single file aggregation if you need to.

 # Get the aggregation that was just created